bbarker/blog/scratch.md

 likely be better parents (I'm not saying money makes a good parent, but not having to struggle as a child would increase psychological well being and improved access to resources).
 They would also be less likely to engage in dangerous drug habits.
-All of these advantages work synergystically, and they all make society a better place.
+All of these advantages work synergistically, and they all make society a better place.

 I know there are some that think perhaps poverty is a place where the undeserving